Taking and Closing Deposits for Future Orders using Accounts

 Sometimes you may have customers that request a large order for a future date (catering an event) or they wish you to host a large event at your venue for a future date (for example, a company Christmas party).
 Since such large orders require considerable investments in time and material, it’s customary to require a deposit (either cash or on a credit card).
 Although you want to account for the deposit in your end of day, you don’t want to book the deposit as a sale for that day.
 You also want to ensure TouchBistro “remembers” the deposit and the deposit gets credited properly when the customer arrives to pick up the large order or pays for the event upon completion.

-Since you’ll be using Accounts and your Pay Ins frequently, you need to make it a part of your End of Day report.
+If you plan to use Accounts, you need to make it a part of your End of Day report.

 1. Tap Admin | Reports.